pdostal/ansible-common-pkgs/README.md

-# Ansible : pkgs
+# Ansible : Common : Pkgs

-Upgrade & install basics stuff
+Ansible common playbook for globally used packages